 Neonatal abstinence syndrome refers to the collection of signs and symptoms that occur when a newborn prenatally exposed to prescribed, diverted, or illicit opiates experiences opioid withdrawal.
 Symptoms of NAS include: irritability, tremors, feeding problems, vomiting, diarrhea, sweating, and, in some cases, seizures.

 In addition to the direct symptoms of NAS, infants with NAS are more likely to experience other adverse outcomes and complications at birth, including: low birth weight, respiratory problems, jaundice, feeding difficulties, seizures, and sepsis.

-- In 2015, the charges to care for infants born with NAS were $22 million higher than what would have been expected if they had been born without NAS.
+- In 2016, the total charges for the hospital care of infants born with NAS were nearly $18 million higher than what would have been expected if they had been born without NAS.

 Relationship to Maternal Opioid Use

 - A study of Tennessee Medicaid-enrolled pregnant women found that 28% filled at least one prescription for an opioid pain reliever during pregnancy.